 Instructional materials should include the strategies known to be successful for teaching the learning outcomes targeted in the curriculum requirements.
-See Sections 1006.31(2); 1006.34(2)(b); 1003.42, Florida Statutes.
+See ss.
+1006.31(2), 1006.34(2)(b) and 1003.42, F.S.

 Alignment: Research has documented the strategies that effectively teach different types of learning outcomes.
 The learning strategies included in instructional materials should match the findings of research for the targeted learning outcomes.
 Different types of learning outcomes require different strategies.
 For example, a strategy for memorizing verbal information might be helpful, but it would not align with the strategies required for learning a concept or for learning how to solve a problem.